 How To Make Bhaji in the Instant Pot-

-Chopping Vegetables- Chop all the vegetables such as onions, tomatoes, potatoes, cauliflower, carrots, green peppers, and green chili.
+Chopping Vegetables- Chop all the vegetables such as onions, tomatoes, potatoes, cauliflower, carrots, green peppers, and green chilli.
 Then, chop fresh cilantro and wash the peas.

-Making Ginger-Garlic Paste- You can certainly buy store bought paste, but I always make my own.
+Making Ginger-Garlic Paste- You can certainly buy store-bought paste, but I always make my own.
 They taste more flavourful and the bhaji becomes so amazing.
 To do so, grind equal amounts of ginger and garlic to make a fine paste.
-You can store leftover ginger-garlic paste in the fridge for 4-5 days.
+You can store the leftover ginger-garlic paste in the fridge for 4-5 days.

 Sauteing Vegetables- Turn the saute mode of Instant Pot on.
 Add Oil/Butter.
 I always prefer to use butter combined with oil.
 When it's hot, add chopped onion to it.
 Saute till it looks transparent.
 Add ginger-garlic paste and saute till the raw smell is gone.
 Add all chopped vegetables to it and saute for 1-2 minutes.
 Scrap if you find vegetables sticking to the base.